There is an immanence inherent in all things,

 - A Madrone tree at Washington Park on Fidalgo Island.
 The peeling bark reveals wonderful colors, the branches curve and contort in pleasing ways.

 - Dead limbs on an old juniper tree at Washington Park.
 Junipers normally don’t like the Pacific northwest but these trees, Juniperus maritima, have adapted to our islands in Puget Sound and a few spots on the Olympic Peninsula and coastal British Columbia.
 This species was “discovered,” i.e. recognized as genetically and reproductively distinct from the Rocky Mountain juniper (Juniperus scopulorum), only ten years ago.

 - A Ginkgo leaf on its way to the ground, stopped by a twig at the Japanese Garden.

 - Late afternoon at the conservatory in Volunteer Park, Seattle.

 - Espresso with a glass of water, and Christmas lights in the background; Pelican Bay Books, Anacortes, Washington.

 - A boy leaving a cafe in Seattle.
 Dad let us have cookies!

-- Looking out to the street while staying warm and cozy at Pelican Bay Books.
+- Looking out to the street while feeling warm and cozy inside at Pelican Bay Books.